Joseph Fischer (cartographer): Early life and education

 Fischer was born in Quadrath (Rhineland), son of Gustav Fischer (1826-1890) and Elizabeth (1819-1902).
-He was educated at the gymnasium in Rheine and the universities of Münster, Munich, Innsbruck and Vienna, and Jesuit scholasticates in the Netherlands, Austria and England.
+He was educated at the gymnasium in Rheine and the University of Münster, the Ludwig-Maximilians-Universität München, the University of Innsbruck, and the University of Vienna, and Jesuit scholasticates in the Netherlands, Austria and England.
 In 1881, he entered the Society of Jesus and was ordained to the priesthood in 1891.
 After 1895, he was professor of geography and history at Stella Matutina College, Feldkirch, Austria, where he taught until 1938.

 Cartographer

 Fischer's research encompassed Western geography and cartography from antiquity to early modern times.
 His special focus was on the maps of Ptolemy and Martin Waldseemüller.
 His scientific achievements comprise the discoveries, starting in 1891, of the maps of Martin Waldseemüller of 1507 and 1516, and of Jodocus Hondius in Schloss Wolfegg, Württemberg.
-In 1903-04, and again in 1909-10, he visited Italy, France and England as a member of the Austrian Institute of Historical Studies for the purpose of cartographical research.
+From 1903 to 1904, and again from 1909 to 1910, he visited Italy, France and England as a member of the Austrian Institute of Historical Studies for the purpose of cartographical research.
 After Stella Matutina College was closed by the Nazis in 1938, Fischer moved to Munich and afterwards in 1941 to Schloss Wolfegg, where he oversaw the archives until his death.